manekinekko/angular-web-bluetooth/README.md

 ## Blog post

-Checkout my full [blog post on dev.to](https://dev.to/angular/the-web-bluetooth-module-for-angular-314b) about how to use this package in your app.
+Checkout the full [blog post on dev.to](https://dev.to/angular/the-web-bluetooth-module-for-angular-314b) about how to use this package in your app.

 ## Have a PR?